es-socrates/getty.sh/docs/en/blog/update.1.0.4.md

 ## ==λ v1.0.4:== New Feature: Custom Theme Editing in Chat.

 Hello everyone!
-We're excited to announce the release of the latest version of Getty, version 1.0.4.
+We're excited to announce the release of the latest version of getty, version 1.0.4.
 This update brings several improvements and new features that enhance the user experience.
 Let's dive into what's changed:

 ## What's Changed